-At TPI, we have a history of delivering demonstrable results for concurrent engineering launch recovery, launch preparation, Lean Management implementation, and operational turnaround.
+At TPI, we have a history of delivering demonstrable results for concurrent engineering launch recovery using the Program Management Mindset, launch preparation, Lean Management implementation, and operational turnaround.

 Concurrent Engineering Preparation to Launch or Launch Recovery